YetAnotherNerd/whatlastgenre/README.md

 * Supported audio files: flac, ogg, mp3
 * Supported music-sites: What.CD, Last.FM, MusicBrainz, Discogs
-* Features
+* Feature Overview
-	* Genre tag merging, scoring
-		* Personal score modifiers, filters, blacklist
+	* Gets genretags from music sites and splits, merges, scores and filters them.
+		* Splitting, eg. Jazz+Funk -> Jazz and Funk, Rock/Pop -> Rock and Pop
+		* Merges similar tags in different writings, eg. DnB, D&B, Drum and Bass -> Drum & Bass
+		* Scores them different methods, can take personal preferences into account
+		* Filters them by personal preferences and preset filters
 	* Optional: writes release type (Album, EP, Anthology, ...) (from What.CD)
 	* Optional: writes MusicBrainz IDs
+	* Interactive mode, especially for releasetypes and mbids (it's not guessing wrong data)
 	* Dry-Mode for safe testing
-	* Interactive mode (it's not guessing wrong data)

-## How it works: tag scoring
+## How it works
 It scans through folders for albums and receives genre tags for this releases and their artists from different music-sites.
 The tags get scored and put together, then the best scored tags will be saved as genre metadata in the